Reading Strategy

 * Additional support will be given to children who require it

-* Teaching sequences linked to quality texts and novels
+* Wider curriculum teaching linked to quality texts and novels

 * Reading and integration of texts incorporated where possible into all lessons